cernopendata/cms-opendata-guide/docs/analysis/selection/idefficiencystudy/tutorial/04-comparison.md

     * `bool doTracker` is a variable that allow plots for tracker muons.
     * `bool doStandalone` is a variable that allow plots for standalone muons.
     * `bool doGlobal` is a variable that allow plots for global muons.
+    * `bool doPt` is a variable that allow plots for muon pT.
+    * `bool doEta` is a variable that allow plots for muon &eta;.
+    * `bool doPhi` is a variable that allow plots for muon &phi;.

 Everything is up to date to compare sideband subtraction's results between real data and simulations, except it is comparing standalone and global muons.
 As we are  looking for tracker muons efficiencies only, you should **switch to false variables for Standalone and Global**.

 Also, you will need to change the `useScheme` variable to plot what you want to plot.
-As we want to plot **efficiency of real data and simulated data**, the value has to be 3.
+As we want to plot **efficiency of real data and simulated data**, the value has to be 0.

 ???
 Example "See result scructure"
     If you deleted the right lines, your code now should be like this: